MoeHdaib/Detecting-Covid-19-from-x-ray-images/README.md

 2-	First, you need to train the model by executing the train_covid19.py script with “python train_covid19.py --dataset dataset”

-3-	After you execute it successfully (it will take some time) a new covid19.model should appear in the directory
+3-	After you execute it successfully (it will take some time) a new covid19.model file should appear in the directory

 4-	Flash the ParticleCode file to your particle device